-Still, there are factors that can affect growing enrollment in these programs, including CMS' prohibition on requiring Medicare beneficiaries to enroll in managed care, challenges with provider resistance to managed care, a need for more beneficiary education, and challenges with setting rates that reflect a high-need, complex population.
+Still, there are factors that can affect growing enrollment in these integrated arrangements, including CMS' prohibition on requiring Medicare beneficiaries to enroll in managed care, challenges with provider resistance to managed care, a need for more beneficiary education about the benefits of integrated care, and challenges with setting rates that reflect a highneed, complex population.
 States continue to explore creative strategies for best aligning these programs for dually eligible beneficiaries.